Causal inference for calibrated scaling interventions on time-to-event processes: Abstract

-This work studies stochastic interventions in continuous-time event-history settings formulated as multiplicative scalings of the observed intensity governing an intermediate event process.
-This gives rise to a family of causal estimands indexed by a scalar parameter \(\alpha\), which changes the event rate while preserving the temporal and covariate structure of the data-generating process.
-We introduce calibrated interventions, where \(\alpha\) is chosen to achieve a pre-specified goal, such as a desired level of cumulative risk of the intermediate event, and define corresponding composite target parameters capturing the resulting effects on the outcome process.
-Our proposal enables practical yet statistically principled intervention analysis in survival and longitudinal settings, which offers a flexible alternative to deterministic or static interventions that are often ill-defined.
-The framework applies broadly to causal questions involving time-to-event treatments or mediators, and offers a pragmatic analogue to indirect/direct effect decompositions.
-We present the efficient influence curves for various versions of target parameters under a nonparametric statistical model, discuss their double robustness properties, and propose an estimation procedure based on targeted maximum likelihood estimation (TMLE).
-The proposed estimands are illustrated through examples of event-history scenarios addressing distinct causal questions.
+{ This work develops a flexible inferential framework for nonparametric causal inference in time-to-event settings, based on stochastic interventions defined through multiplicative scaling of the intensity governing an intermediate event process.
+These interventions induce a family of estimands indexed by a scalar parameter $\alpha$, representing effects of modifying event rates while preserving the temporal and covariate-dependent structure of the observed data generating mechanism.
+To enhance interpretability, we introduce calibrated interventions, where \(\alpha\) is chosen to achieve a pre-specified goal, such as a desired level of cumulative risk of the intermediate event, and define corresponding composite target parameters capturing the downstream effects on the outcome process.
+This yields clinically meaningful contrasts while avoiding unrealistic deterministic intervention regimes.
+Under a nonparametric model, we derive efficient influence curves for $\alpha$-indexed, calibrated, and composite target parameters and establish their double robustness properties.
+We further sketch a targeted maximum likelihood estimation (TMLE) strategy that accommodates flexible, machine learning based nuisance estimation.
+The proposed framework applies broadly to (causal) questions involving time-to-event treatments or mediators and is illustrated through different examples event-history settings.
+A simulation study demonstrates finite-sample inferential properties, and highlights the implications of practical positivity violations when interventions extend beyond observed data support. }